A referral to a kidney specialist is one of the first (and important) steps in taking care of your kidney disease.

 Blood sugars can be helpful to check if you have diabetes.
 If you do not have diabetes or a family history of diabetes, you may not need to keep track of your blood sugars- but this is important to check with your doctor about.

-Bring a notebook used solely for your kidney health.
+Bring a notebook used solely for your health

 Bring a notebook to your appointment to record your plan, vitals taken at the clinic, and any recommendations or new treatment orders your doctor may discuss with you.